robcfg/retrotools/dos68/README.md

 * On MacOS and Linux, type `make`.
 On Windows, open the solution with Visual Studio, select 'Release' as build type and build the solution.

+### Notes

+* FLTK has started deprecating (X)Forms for Wayland on Linux, so starting on version 1.4.4, they are not built by default.\
+  This creates a dependency even on non-Linux platforms.
+If this is your case, you'll need to compile FLTK using the\
+  FLTK_BUILD_FORMS flag.

 ## Links
 * **[The video that started it all](https://www.youtube.com/watch?v=ApNEkeAL4fA)**